This smart-looking hotel has a handful of pools, plus a beach on the doorstep.

 Buffet breakfast, lunch and dinner.
 All local drinks in restaurants and lounge - time restrictions will apply.
 Snacks at set times.

-Just so you know the waterpark here is open from May-October and kids need to be at least 110cm tall to use the slides.
+Just so you know the waterpark is open from May-October and kids need to be at least 110cm tall to use the slides.
 The Aqua Tower is for little ones over 5 years, who must be supervised be an adult.
-Soft drinks are included in your all inclusive package at the snack bar here.
+Soft drinks are included in your All Inclusive package at the snack bar here.

 Cleopatra buffet restaurant

-For breakfast, lunch and dinner.
-Offering a selection of international dishes are offered including local dishes, pizzas, grilled meat, fish, pasta and salads.
+For breakfast, lunch and dinner, head to the buffet restaurant where you'll find a selection of international dishes, plus local dishes, pizzas, grilled meat, fish, pasta and salads.

 Relax and indulge in one of the treatments offered at the spa, you can pick from a massage and a range of spa treatments.
 Whether it's a special occasion or you'd just like to treat yourself and there's a hairdresser too.